nolanlawson/css-talk-2022/markdown.md

 ???

 Shadow DOM is interesting because it encapsulates styles.
 They don't bleed in and out of the shadow root.

+If you're not familiar with Shadow DOM, it works very similarly to "scoped styles" you may have used in frameworks like Vue or Svelte, or with systems like CSS modules.
+Shadow DOM can be recursively nested, so there isn't just "the" shadow DOM – you can have shadow within shadows, one for each component.

 So this actually means that any expensive selectors you may have outside of this component don't need to be calculated for elements inside of the shadow root.
 And any expensive selectors _inside_ of this component also don't need to be calculated